nastoffel/cs400-X-Team-70/x_team_style_guide.md

 # X-Team 70 Style Guide

 Our team plans to be very considerate of consistant style.
-We heavily value the importance of common standards, because it functions as an integral component of communication, readability, and efficient cooperation.
-During scheduled group check-ins, we will overview each member's code and discusses how conventions can be maintained.
+We heavily value the importance of common standards, as they functions as an integral component of communication, readability, and efficient cooperation.
+During scheduled group check-ins, we will review each member's code and discusses how conventions can be maintained.

 ## Naming conventions

 When deciding names, team members should try to name things as specifically as possible to increase smooth readability.
 Abbreviations, especially one-letter names or acronyms, should be avoided.
+That said, efficiency in naming is important as to avoid bogging down the code's readability with long names.
+The folowing example shows good naming convention fo

 ### Examples
 * interfaces